 When you are trading assets like shares, forex or commodities, the spread is dictated by other participants in the market.
 If you are trading at market price, the offer is the lowest price at which you can buy, and the bid is the highest price at which you can sell.

-When you are trading derivatives like CFDs or spread betting, your provider will often add their own spread on top of the market price.
+When you are trading derivatives like CFDs, your provider will often add their own spread on top of the market price.
 This spread represents the fee you are paying to trade the derivative.

 What changes the spread?